sibo/xtbdft/README.md

 - memory per calculation (default 100GB)

 ## Usage
+Note: Commonly, XTBDFT is run on a remote computing cluster via SSH.
+It is convenient to bracket the XTBDFT command with "nohup" and "&", to run the job in the background and allow it to keep running even after closing the SSH terminal or powering off your computer.
+If running XTBDFT locally, it is okay to omit "nohup" and "&".

 ```bash
 nohup xtbdft.py guess.xyz [-chrg int] [-uhf int] [-xc str,str,str,str] [-bs str,str,str,str] [-mode autoConf|autoTS] [-other=["skipCrest"|crestParameters] &
 ```